As home studios evolve into their maturity…

 What’s Left to Add?

-Once you’ve assembled a rack with the 5 key items…
+Once you’ve assembled you studio rack mount with the 5 key items…

 At this point, you can basically call it “complete”.